 The next Annual Floral Tribute will be conducted at 11.00 AM Tuesday, 20th February 2024.

 Each year representatives from the original inhabitants, government, councils, Mission to Seamen, Historical Societies and our members and friends attend the tribute at the Hunter Street monument to commemorate our First and Early settlers.

 The Hobart Veterans Brass Band will be in attendance so arrive early to enjoy the music.

-Morning tea or lunch is later enjoyed at a local cafe.
+A casual morning tea or lunch is later enjoyed at a local café organised on the day.